Podde1/A-quantitative-model-for-human-neurovascular-coupling-with-translated-mechanisms-from-animals/README.md

 - Advanced Multilanguage Interface to CVODES and IDAS https://github.com/AMICI-dev/AMICI under "tools" folder a slightly altered version is available, where issues related to the compilation of events are fixed.
-    The mex comilation of models can cause error is the directionary is to long, if that is the case, try moving the AMICI folder further up in the directionary tree.
+    The mex compilation of models can cause error is the dictionary is to long, if that is the case, try moving the AMICI folder further up in the dictionary tree.

 - PESTO: Parameter EStimation TOolbox https://github.com/ICB-DCM/PESTO

 Furthermore, to run the optimization (OptDATASTUDY) the MEIGO toolbox in needed: https://bitbucket.org/jrbanga_/meigo64/src/master/

-Before being able to run the code, SetUp.m must be exectuted, to generate the executable model simulation files (this requires the AMICI toolbox) and add needed folders to MATLAB path.
+Before being able to run the code, SetUp.m must be executed, to generate the executable model simulation files (this requires the AMICI toolbox) and add needed folders to MATLAB path.